SQLite-DNA/SqliteDna/README.md

 ### Features

-You can use int, long, double, string, string?, DateTime, byte[], byte[]? types for your function parameters and return value.
+You can use int, long, double, string, string?, DateTime, Guid, byte[], byte[]? types for your function parameters and return value.
 They will be automatically converted to corresponding SQLite types.

+DateTime can be constructed from ISO-8601, Julian day, and unix timestamp formats.
+Returned DateTime is converted to an SQLite string.

+Guid can be constructed from text and binary formats.
+Returned Guid is converted to an SQLite string.

 You can throw an exception from your function and it will be converted to an SQLite error.